Coalgebraic Tools for Randomness-Conserving Protocols: Definitions

 \section{Definitions}

+A \emph{(discrete) random process} is a finite or infinite sequence of discrete random variables.
+We will view the process as producing a stream of letters from some finite alphabet $\Sigma$.
+We will focus mostly on \emph{independent and identically distributed (\iid) processes}, in which successive letters are generated independently according to a common distribution on $\Sigma$.

-Informally, a \emph{reduction} from a stochastic process $X$ to another stochastic process $Y$ is a deterministic protocol that consumes a finite or infinite stream of letters from an alphabet $\Sigma$ and produces a finite or infinite stream of letters from another alphabet $\Gamma$.
-If the letters of the input stream are distributed as $X$, then the letters of the output stream should be distributed as $Y$.
-Of particular interest are reductions between \emph{Bernoulli processes}, in which the letters of the input and output streams are independent and identically distributed according to distributions $\mu$ on $\Sigma$ and $\nu$ on $\Gamma$, respectively.
-In this case, we say that the procedure is a reduction from $\mu$ to $\nu$.
+Informally, a \emph{reduction} from a random process $X$ with alphabet $\Sigma$ to another random process $Y$ with alphabet $\Gamma$ is a deterministic protocol that consumes a stream of letters from $\Sigma$ and produces a stream of letters from $\Gamma$.
+To be a valid reduction, if the letters of the input stream are distributed as $X$, then the letters of the output stream must be distributed as $Y$.
+In particular, for \iid\ processes $X$ and $Y$ in which the letters are generated independently according to distributions $\mu$ on $\Sigma$ and $\nu$ on $\Gamma$, respectively, we say that the protocol is a reduction from $\mu$ to $\nu$.
+Most (but not all) of the protocols considered in this paper will be finite-state.

-To say that the protocol is \emph{deterministic} means that the only source of randomness is the input stream.
-It makes sense to talk about the expected number of input letters read before halting or the probability that the first letter emitted is $a$, but any such statistical measurements are taken with respect to the distribution of the input stream.
+To say that the protocol is \emph{deterministic} means that the only source of randomness is the input process.
+It makes sense to talk about the expected number of input letters read before halting or the probability that the first letter emitted is $a$, but any such measurements are taken with respect to the distribution on the space of inputs.

 There are several ways to formalize the notion of a reduction.
 One approach, following \cite{Peres92}, is to model a reduction as a map $f:\Ss\to\Gs$ that is monotone with respect to the prefix relation on strings; that is, if $x,y\in\Ss$ and $x$ is a prefix of $y$, then $f(x)$ is a prefix of $f(y)$.
 Monotonicity implies that $f$ can be extended uniquely by continuity to domain $\Ss\union\So$ and range $\Gs\union\Gamma^\omega$.
-The map $f$ would then constitute a reduction from the stochastic process $X=X_0X_1X_2\cdots$ to $f(X_0X_1X_2\cdots)$.
-To be a reduction from $\mu$ to $\nu$, it must be that if the $X_i$ are independent and identically distributed as $\mu$, and if $Y_i$ is the value of the $i$th letter of $f(X_0X_1X_2\cdots)$, then the $Y_i$ are independent and identically distributed as $\nu$.
+The map $f$ would then constitute a reduction from the random process $X=X_0X_1X_2\ldots$ to $f(X_0X_1X_2\ldots)=Y_0Y_1Y_2\ldots$, where the random variable $X_i$ gives the $i$th letter of the input stream and $Y_i$ the $i$th letter of the output stream.
+To be a reduction from $\mu$ to $\nu$, it must hold that if the $X_i$ are independent and identically distributed as $\mu$, then the $Y_i$ are independent and identically distributed as $\nu$.